yifeng2019uwb/healthcare-ai-microservices/docs/patient-service-design.md

 - Requires some architectural planning
 - More complex than minimal solution

-### **Solution 2: Minimal Patient Service for Learning**
+### **Solution 2: Minimal Patient Service for MVP**
-**Description**: A focused, simple patient service that covers only the essential functionality needed for the learning project while keeping implementation straightforward.
+**Description**: A focused, simple patient service that covers only the essential functionality needed for the MVP project while keeping implementation straightforward.

 **Database**:
 - **Existing System Tables** (already available):